 And this is the lesson He would teach us, if we would learn it, "Take my yoke upon you, and learn of me; for I am meek and lowly in heart: and ye shall find rest unto your souls" (MATTHEW 11:29).
 Probably the hardest thing in life for us to learn, is to set aside our own will for HIS.
 Entering GOD's rest is not a place where we kick back and enjoy the easy life, so to speak.
 It is not a Lazy-Boy recliner and a fine glass of wine.
 Entering into GOD's rest is giving up our fight with GOD.
 It is to finally be at peace with GOD.
 Have you ever watched an infant wrestle in his mother's arms, fighting not to go to sleep, or pushing away the bottle?
 That is what this is.
 It is to give up our fight against GOD.
 To finally let HIM have HIS will in our lives.
 To cease from sin.
 To be at peace with HIM.
 To enter HIS rest.

 The epistle of HEBREWS was written to Jewish Christians most likely just before the start of the great conflict with Rome which culminated in the destruction of Jerusalem in A.D.
-70. Though not written specifically to us today, HEBREWS has volumes to teach us about faith, discipline, sin, repentance and entering into GOD's rest.
-Let us begin in chapter three.
+70. Though not written specifically to us today, HEBREWS still has volumes to teach us about faith, discipline, sin, repentance and entering into GOD's rest.

 It was as the Holy Spirit had said.
 Many will try to tell us that it was David or Paul or some other ancient writer who first spoke these words, but scripture assures us that it was indeed the Holy Spirit.
 Man may write, man may speak, but it is GOD who originates.
 Thus we have here the words of GOD, the very instruction from the Creator of the Universe, and we are called upon to set up and listen, to clean out our ears, to pay attention, to consider and ponder.

 These Jewish Christians of the first Century were being warned of the subtle danger of becoming hard-hearted, as had happened to their forefathers in the wilderness journey many centuries before.
 For forty years many of Moses' followers had grieved GOD with their unbelief, and thus were denied entrance into the Promised Land.
 Now, the writer of HEBREWS is warning his readers that they also are likewise in danger of not being allowed to enter into another Promised Land.
-Like the forty years in the wilderness fifteen Centuries earlier, another forty years (between ACTS 1 and ACTS 28) was fast slipping away.
-As their forefathers had rejected GOD's servant Moses, they were now in danger of rejecting GOD's very Son, Yeshua.
+Like the forty years in the wilderness fifteen Centuries earlier, like sands in an hour glass, another forty years (between ACTS 1 and ACTS 28) was fast slipping away.
+As many of their forefathers had rejected GOD's servant Moses, they too were now in danger of rejecting GOD's very Son, Yeshua.
 "Take heed" he wrote them, "lest there be in any of you an evil heart of unbelief, in departing from the living God".